runpod/docs/docs/tutorials/serverless/cpu/run-ollama-inference.md

 In this guide, you will learn how to run an Ollama server on your RunPod CPU for inference.
 By the end of this tutorial, you will have a fully functioning Ollama server ready to handle requests.

-## Prerequisites

-To complete this tutorial, you will need:

-- A RunPod account with access to CPU resources.
-- Basic knowledge of JSON and server management.
-- Familiarity with using web UIs for server configuration.

 ## Setting Up Your Endpoint

 To begin, you need to set up a new endpoint on RunPod.

-1. Log in to your RunPod account.
+1. Log in to your [RunPod account](https://www.runpod.io/console/console/home).
 2. Navigate to the **Serverless** section and select **New Endpoint**.
 3. Choose **CPU** and provide a name for your Endpoint.
 4. Configure your Worker settings according to your needs.